Jon9851/ms3-/testing.md

 # BUGS
-The orginal design for the Games reveiws has changed a lot due to bugs and learning curves i faced during the development of this project.
+The original  design for the Games reviews has changed a lot due to bugs and learning curves i faced during the development of this project.

-  1. Image silder positioning on different devices, cant work out how to keep it centered.
+  1. Image slider positioning on different devices, cant work out how to keep it centered.
-  2. Game name on the reveiw page wont appear jinja syntax taken out
+  2. Game name on the review page wont appear jinja syntax taken out
-  3. flash delete buttonns slightly off centered.
+  3. flash delete buttons slightly off centered.

-# Accessibilty
+# Accessibility
-Accessibilty was tested on lighthouse during the development of  game review The results are displayed below.
+Accessibility was tested on lighthouse during the development of  game review The results are displayed below.
 There are some discrepancies on the light house depending on what page you are on the site.
 I have attempted  to fix this but all i did was break the site.
 I have tired to sort some of these issues out but due to me reaching my build limit im unable to fix the rest of the issues.

 ![Testing on Lighthouse Reports ](gamesreviewc/static/image/lightrp.PNG)